caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.3: Building an A to Z list web component

-Here's the HTML we'll use for our test page, `a-to-z-list.html`.
+Here's the HTML we'll use for our test page, [a-to-z-list.html](https://raw.githubusercontent.com/caltechlibrary/t2t3_dataset_web_apps/refs/heads/main/htdocs2/a-to-z-list.html "you may retrieve this file using curl or irm").

 ~~~html
 <!DOCTYPE html>